Why Can’t Animals Talk?

-Who hasn’t long to talk to the animals like Dr. Dolittle.
-There’s no doubt that all animals have ways of communicating with each other, whether it’s a barking dog, a color-changing squid, or even a signing gorilla.
-But these animal calls are far from the in-depth conversation we’re used to having over a cup of tea.
+Who hasn’t long to talk to the animals like Dr. Dolittle?
+There’s no doubt that all animals have ways of communicating with each other, whether it’s a barking dog, a color-changing squid, or even a singing gorilla.
+But these animal calls are far from the in-depth conversation we’re used to having over tea.
 That’s because almost all animals like the ability to talk using subtle changes in their vocalizations to convey complex meanings about themselves, their actions, and their innermost thoughts.

 The reasons why animals can not talk

-In the 1960s and 1970s, scientists studying rhesus macaques and chimpanzees used computer programs to figure out the range of sounds they should be able to make.
+In the 1960s and 1970s, scientists studying rhesus macaques and chimpanzees used computer programs to determine the range of sounds they could make.
 They concluded that these primates’ throats and mouths couldn’t produce all the sounds needed for a language like ours.
 It supported the idea that modern humans evolved some special vocal anatomy that paved the way for language rather than developing special brain mechanisms to coordinate advanced vocal tracts.

 But these critical 1969 computer models were based on plaster casts of the vocal tracts of dead rhesus macaques.
-Those scientists tried to shape the monkeys’ tongues and lips to approximate what a bark would look like.
-Then estimated the whole range of movement.
-It may or may not have captured the full flexibility of a live monkey.
+Those scientists tried to shape the monkeys’ tongues and lips to approximate what a bark would look like, then estimated the whole range of movement.
+The models may or may not have captured the full flexibility of a live monkey.

 Vocal evolution

 Our linguistic skills depend partly on the intricate machinery in our chests, throats, and mouths.
-The muscles contracting of the ribcage and the diaphragm compresses the chest cavity.
+The muscles contract the ribcage, and the diaphragm compresses the chest cavity.
 They force puffs of air out of the lungs and up throughout the trachea.
-The rushing air passes through the voice box’s larynx, where it vibrates thin stretched membranes or vocal cords to produce a sound.
+The rushing air passes through the voice box’s larynx, vibrating thin stretched membranes or vocal cords to produce a sound.

-Using the muscles in the throat, we can change how tightly the vocal cord membranes are pulled, which changes the pitch of the sound.
-But that’s not talking yet because the sound then passes through mouths where it needs to run the gauntlet of tongue and lips.
+Using the throat muscles, we can change how tightly the vocal cord membranes are pulled, which changes the pitch of the sound.
+But that’s not talking yet because the sound then passes through mouths, where it needs to run the gauntlet of tongue and lips.
 Then, try talking while keeping your jaw, tongue, and lips still.

-So while the larynx is responsible for turning a puff of air in the lungs into a sound in the throat, the flexible part of the mouth shapes the words we say.
+So, while the larynx is responsible for turning a puff of air in the lungs into a sound in the throat, the flexible part of the mouth shapes the words we say.
 But why’d animals fallen short?
 Even gorillas and chimpanzees are our closest evolutionary relatives and don’t have anything like the complex language we humans do.
 Scientists think that it’s down to the shape of their mouths and throats.
-Our impish cousins have short sloping necks and large protruding jaws, giving them big mouths, which could be eating but are less good for making words.
+Our impish cousins have short-sloping necks and large protruding jaws, giving them big mouths, which could be eaten but are less good for making words.

 On the other hand, humans have longer necks and smaller mouths, which gives more versatility in the noises we can make.
 It doesn’t take much movement of jaws, tongue, and lips to form a whole range of words.
 So Homo sapiens is uniquely gifted with the right-shaped throat to make the noises that call words.
 But we could learn something from the humble bird regarding vocal acrobatics.